San Antonio Truck Accident Lawyer

 - Other injuries that inhibit their daily activities

 Each of these injuries requires extensive medical treatment.
-It is not uncommon for a truck accident victim to be unable to work while they recover, causing them to lose the income they need to support themselves and their families.
+It is not uncommon for victims of truck accidents to be unable to work while they recover, causing them to lose the income they need to support themselves and their families.

 The Federal Motor Carrier Safety Administration (FMCSA) was established on January 1st, 2000, as a division of the U.S. Department of Transportation, following the passing of the Motor Carrier Safety Improvement Act in 1999.
 The primary function of FMCSA is to reduce the number of accidents, injuries and fatalities involving large trucks and buses.